 Cocycles is a first and necessary step towards making open source what it really should be: open and accessible for everyone, organized by functionality.
 The issue of making use of existing code treasures is a hot topic, as recently Bing released their own attempt to make code more accessible by showing code snippets from different site already within search results:

 However, we believe that the open source is and will will be the largest, most diverce and most powerful code resource yet to be made fully accessible and organized.
 This is a mission we took upon ourselves, and we intend to see it through.
 Cocycles is free and open online to help all developers, under the philosophy of "we built this to help people so that's what we are going to do".
 Hopefully, this is first step in organizing all of world's code, making it truly accessible for everyone.
-We are welcoming any ideas and help from the community, and you are welcome to hope on.
+We are welcoming any ideas and help from the community, and you are welcome to join.